EmilRamsvik/Digital-Garden/content/Working/Management/Tech Lead.md

 As a tech lead, take a lot of time to write the system diagrams and archtiecture of the system out, try to explain the system.
 Understand the reasinging and the purpose.
 Make sure that your technology choices are documented.
 You should ask yourself the questions, if you are comming into the project in 6 months, how will you get on board to understand the system.

 Tech leads who are not collaborating, teaching, elvating the team is not a tech lead but a fool put in charge.
 Those who do not do this is not suited for the role.

+## What is an architect?
+Is the role of an architect a good role?
+What does an IT architect does that is not avaialble

 # Links
 -